bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-6.md

 * To start to understand the human element in every dataset, we can pose questions like these:
     * **Who** made the data?
     * **Why** was this data collected?
-What is the datas et's agenda?
+What is the dataset's agenda?
 Personal bias of the data collectors can easily skew data to tell one side of the story but not the other.
     * **When** was the data collected?
 Can the data still be used to make accurate conclusions?
     * **What** is being counted or recorded?
 What is *not* being counted?
 What does this imply about the dataset?
     * **Where** is the region that this data covers?
 Where was the data collected?